Home FAQ's Blog Testimonials Videos

 • Forms 945: Annual Return of Withheld Federal Income Tax.

-• Forms W-3/W-2: Wage and Tax Statement and Transmittal, January 31st.
+• Forms W-2: Wage and Tax Statement.

 TaxMe guarantees your return will be electronically time-stamped the same day it is submitted through our website.
 Draining periods occur every 3 to 4 hours.
 IRS acknowledgments are emailed within 24 hours.
 This 24 hour window considers the potential impact from IRS regular scheduled system maintenance interruptions but does not consider "shutdown / cutover" periods.